hatan4ik/clean-code-coockbook/ai-driven-software-engineering-workflows.md

 - Implement mandatory testing for all AI-generated code
 - Use pair programming for critical components
 - Maintain healthy skepticism—verify logic, not just syntax

+---

+## Creating Effective Prompt Engineering Practices {#prompt-engineering}

+Effective use of AI coding tools requires a new skill: prompt engineering.
+This chapter provides comprehensive guidance on building prompt engineering capabilities across your team.

+### The Prompt Engineering Challenge

 ### Pitfall 6: Prompt Engineering Complexity